 Reuben and Albert shared in a large amount of James’ land at Byaduk and Lake Gorrie, near Macarthur.
 The description of the property at Byaduk known as the “House Paddock” gives some idea of the out-buildings that existed but also James’ methodical approach to such matters.
 It read:

-The partnership of James and Susan Harman was to come to a rapid close in 1916.
+The partnership between James and Susan Harman was to come to a rapid close in 1916.
 On April 10, Susan passed away aged 86.
 Just over four months later on August 14, James himself died also aged 86.
 Together they had left England as newlyweds, settled themselves in Victoria before starting their large family.
-They had seen births, deaths and marriages as their family extended and together they witnessed the growth in the country they had arrived in over 60 years before.
-It seems right they went so close together after 64 years of marriage.
-They were buried side by side at the Byaduk cemetery.
+They had seen births, deaths, and marriages as their family extended, and together they witnessed the growth in the country they had arrived in over 60 years before.